- jax.lax.scan(f, init, xs, length=None, reverse=False, unroll=1)#

 Unlike that Python version, both

-bmay be arbitrary pytree types, and so multiple arrays can be scanned over at once and produce multiple output arrays.
-(None is actually an empty pytree.)
+ysmay be arbitrary pytree values, and so multiple arrays can be scanned over at once and produce multiple output arrays.

 Also unlike that Python version,